|Note! This is not a diagnosis. The calculations that are provided are estimates based on averages.|

 13-35 months EER (kcal/d) = (89 x Weight [kg] – 100) + 20

 0-6 months postpartum EER = Non-pregnant EER + 330

 7-12 months postpartum EER = Non-pregnant EER + 400

 Reference: Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids, Institute of Medicine of the National Academies, 2002 and 2005, THE NATIONAL ACADEMIES PRESS 500 Fifth Street, N.W.
 Washington, DC 20001

-There are two ways to calculate EER one way is to use formulas and readings to manually calculate EER and the other way is to use online EER calculator.
+There are two ways to calculating EER one way is to use formulas and readings to manually calculate EER and the other way is to use an online EER calculator.

 All you need is some simple information about yourself and insert them in the required fields.

 There are multiple units supported by our app for the height you can add height in meters, inches, feet/inches, and even in centimeters, and for weight, you can use tonne, gram, kilograms, pound, and ounce.

 Physical activity level (Pal) is of four types: